-BRP recommends you have your authorized Can-Am roadster dealer fully prepare your vehicle for storage.
+BRP recommends you have your authorized Can-Am roadster dealer, repair shop, or person of your own choosing to fully prepare your vehicle for storage.
 Or, at your convenience, you can follow the basic procedures below.

 To Prepare the Vehicle for Storage: